rstraub/rstraub.github.io/_posts/2022-09-13-why-use-tdd.md

 You will experience some of these benefits, but only to a certain degree. **The crucial difference between TDD and test-after is that it pulls the moment at which these benefits occur forward**.
 It becomes part of moving towards your solution.

-With TDD, you don't code up the solution, followed by a test, and only then start generating feedback.
-You'll get the benefits starting with the first line of production code and continue experiencing them every step along the way.
+With test-after, you code up the solution, followed by a test, and only then start generating feedback.
+TDD, in contrast, allows you to get the benefits starting with the first line of production code and continue experiencing them every step along the way.

 However, this topic deserves a post on its own, so stay tuned for that!